Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 It works for raspberry pi, but for compute module avoid the booting from the network part, I managed to brick the module that way (partially, with some effort it could still be flashed).
 Anyway, the chroot setting there is not described well, I had to look elsewhere for the info, works nicely with raspberry pi 3, but not with the compute module on dev board.

+There is also info on kernel building here: https://www.raspberrypi.org/documentation/linux/kernel/building.md

 ### Flashing the compute module

 Rpiboot is here: